Drug discovery (Phylogica)

 The Drug Discovery Technology Group is focused on developing new therapies to target disease-causing interactions between proteins; both inside and outside of cells, as well as the development of 'mimetic' vaccines against discontinuous epitopes.

-The research of the unit is funded by contracts with several large pharmaceutical companies via a commercial entity named 'Phylogica,' which was the first spin-off company from the Telethon Institute for Child Health Research.
+The research of the unit is funded by contracts with several large pharmaceutical companies via a commercial entity named 'Phylogica,' which was the first spin-off company from the Telethon Institute.

 Listed on the Australian Stock Exchange, Phylogica (PYC) is a specialist drug discovery company, which identifies new prototype drugs for large drug company customers.
 It achieves this by drawing from its own source of billions of unique natural peptide compounds - a new drug class known as "Phylomers".